MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 ms.custom: sap:Connection issues
 ---

-# Intermittent connection errors with SQLCMD
+# Troubleshoot intermittent connection errors when you use SQLCMD

-This article helps you to resolve the intermittent connection "OS error 10054" using the command line utility **SQLCMD**.
+This article helps you resolve intermittent connection "OS error 10054" issues that occur when you use the SQLCMD command line tool.

 ## Errors

-You see the following warning and error messages:
+You receive the following warning and error messages:

 > WARNING: proc_procname returned HResult 0x2746, Level 16, State 1